jlord/sheetsee.js/docs/custom-charts.md

 var pieOptions = {labels: "name", units: "units", m: [80, 80, 80, 80], w: 600, h: 400, div: "#pieChart", hiColor: "#14ECC8"}
 ```

 The _labels_ represent the actual thing you're charting and _units_ are how many of those things.
-Margin, width and height are _m, w, h_ and the div to build your chart in is _div_.
+Margin, width and height are _m, w, h_ and the `<div>` to build your chart in is _div_.
 Finally, you can supply a highlight color if you want.

-So, your chart could take the same options, but map them into your d3 code with the correct variables.
+So, your chart could take the same options, but map them into your D3 code with the correct variables.
 An example from [maxogden/sheetsee-d3bubble](https://github.com/maxogden/sheetsee-d3bubble):

 _Append the d3.js code with a map of your sheetsee options_